iamCristYe/msal-vote/README.md

 ### Local Development

 An `.env.example` file is provided for your reference.
-To start the server run `npm start`.
+To start the server run `npx nodemon`.

 You can use the `docker-compose.yml` in the repo for setting up a local PostgreSQL database.
 To access the database, either run `docker exec -it msal-vote_PostgreSQL_1 psql -Upostgres` or `sudo apt install postgresql-client && psql -h localhost -U postgres`.